motoridersd/PlexGifMaker/README.md

 # Known Issues

 This works great with SDR content, but HDR content isn't handled properly as tone mapping is not being done by the ffmpeg commands.
-The generated GIFs are not using a palette, so the color space isn't optimized and they look a little "grainy".